New York Wildflowers Gallery

 Photo of Grass Pink

+Grass Pink (Calopogon tuberosus).
 Orchidaceae.
 Native.
 Wetland margins, bogs.
 Throughout region.
 Napeague, Long Island, 2018.

-Thank you for visiting my gallery of New York’s wildflowers.
 Most of the photos are my own, but I wish to thank Alex Roukis for his contribution, particularly of hard-to-find wetland wildflowers.
 He’s on Flickr, and his album of New York State plants can be accessed here.
 You can also visit my Flickr pages where you can browse my album of New York Wildflowers.
+I also wish to thank Long Island botanist Robert Levy, who has helped me with several identifications of plants and taxonomic updates.

-Wildflowers include flowering vines, shrubs and small trees, and grasses.
+How the gallery is arranged.
 Plants are arranged by habitat, and within each habitat, by color group, and within each color group, alphabetically by family.
 Colors can vary, so check a similar color group.
 Also, some plants may appear in more than one habitat.
 I give the common name followed by the Latin name, using the nomenclature in The Catalogue of Vascular Plants of New York by David Werier (The Torrey Botanical Society, 2017), which is updated on the New York Flora Association Plant Atlas website.
 It’s an excellent resource for identifying wild flora, but its photo database is limited.
-For an excellent image database, I go to the website of the New England Wildflower Society.
-Even though their focus excludes New York, it’s a very useful resource.
+For an excellent image database, I go to the website of the Native Plant Trust.
+Even though their focus is New England and excludes New York, it’s a very useful resource.

 Using print and online guides, I make every effort to accurately identify the plants, but it can be a tricky business.
 Different species of plants can look similar, they can hybridize, and they can evolve local variants or even subspecies.
 I welcome any corrections from you botanists out there.
 Just email me.
 Thanks!

-–Betsy McCully, updated August 2023
+–Betsy McCully, updated June 2025

 Pink-purple wetland wildflowers